 #2 Consider Anti-Budgeting

 Some people hate budgets.
-They use an “anti-budget” or a “backwards budget.”
+They use an “anti-budget” or a “backward budget.”
 This is simply a way of saying they are paying themselves first.
-That is to say, they first pull out some thing like 20% of their income to save for the future, and then they spend the rest until its gone without worrying about exactly what it gets spent on.
+Basically, they first pull out something like 20% of their income to save for the future, and then they spend the rest until it's gone without worrying about exactly what it gets spent on.
 While this is an effective recipe to eventually reach financial independence, it really doesn't do much to ensure your money is actually going toward what you care about most.

 #3 Spending Is Work Too